transerena01/serenaTweetsSentimentAnalysis/README.md

 From this tutorial, I want to then develop my own mini assignment.
 I want to: Comparing Sentiment Patterns Across K-pop Groups Using Deep Learning.

-In TweetsSentimentPredictions.ipynb, I've fixed errors of the original files and now will deploy them into my own work.
+In TweetsSentimentPredictions.ipynb, I've fixed errors of the original files and now will deploy them into my own work :: ## Deployed SentimentAnalysiswithNeuralNetwork.ipynb

 Python Matplotlib Numpy Pandas Naccrintion